yohaneslumentut/ion-ripple-btn/README.md

 To customize your host button using custom style in `your_project/src/app/app.scss`

 #### `draggableRipple`
-Please use this attribute to enable user drag the ripple
+Please use this attribute to enable user drag the ripple for version below 1.0.0.
+For version 1.0.1 up, all ripple are draggable, so no need draggabeleRipple input anymore.

 ## Specific Button Height
 For an exact buton height (h px) in a container with a determined height (cH px), you can use formula:<br>